therkildsen-lab/batch-effect/markdown/pipeline.md

 ## Process the PE and SE data together

-These steps are necessary for the SE data becasue intermediate bam files were deleted.
+These steps are necessary for the SE data because intermediate bam files were deleted.

 #### Sort the raw bam files